GoldsteinE/gh-blog/tlsign/README.md

     - < rtl > request
 ```

-and running the same curl command again:
+and run the same curl command again:

 ```console
 $ build/rwrapper curl --connect-to example.com:443:localhost:44444 https://example.com
 curl: (35) OpenSSL/3.0.14: error:0A0003E7:SSL routines::invalid session id
 ```

-...it never was going to be easy, was it?
+...it was never going to be easy, was it?

 ### Hunting for nondeterminism